timothyylim/imperial-exam-solutions/M2-Computer-Systems/2015-M2-sols_KS.md

 a simpler explanation:

+A JMP instruction permanently changes the program counter.
+A CALL instruction leaves information on the stack so that the original program execution sequence can be resumed.

 - JMP performs a jump to a location, without doing anything else
 - CALL pushes the current instruction pointer on the stack (rather: one after the current instruction), and then JMPs to the location.
 With a RET you can get back to where you were.